Nahyan bin Mubarak Al Nahyan: Investments

-Nahyan is Chairman of Warid Telecom International (a regional telecoms group based out of Abu Dhabi with operations in Pakistan, Bangladesh, Uganda, Congo Brazzaville, and Ivory Coast).
+Nahyan was Chairman of Warid Telecom International (a regional telecoms group based out of Abu Dhabi with operations in Pakistan, Bangladesh, Uganda, Congo Brazzaville, and Ivory Coast).
 He is also chairman of the Abu Dhabi Group, Union National Bank, and United Bank Limited.

 Pakistan

-Nahyan has taken a keen interest in Pakistan–United Arab Emirates Friendship.
+Nahyan has taken a keen interest in Pakistan–United Arab Emirates relations.
 He is one of two Emirati royals, that own estate with a personal game reserve near the mouth of the Indus River in Sindh Province used for falconeering and hunting; the other royal being the late Sheikh Zayed.
 Nahyan's Abu Dhabi United Group is a large investor in Pakistan.
 It owns Bank Alfalah, Warid Telecom, Wateen Telecom, Taavun and many more in Pakistan.
 He is also Founder Chairman of Bank Alfalah.

 Sheikh Nahyan Mubarak Al Nahyan is also recipient of Pakistan's highest civilian award, the Hilal-e-Pakistan, which was conferred upon him by the President of Pakistan in 2005.